 How does HIPAA Compliance work?

-Through the development of a Business Associate Agreement, or BAA, several services enable HIPAA compliance.
+Several analytics services can enable HIPAA compliance through the development of a Business Associate Agreement (BAA).
 To ensure that they are mutually compliant and liable for the services they deliver, this is essentially an agreement with a service provider.

 What is the recent scenario regarding HIPAA Compliance?